-Opened in 2019, the Párisi Udvar Hotel is undoubtedly one of the hottest venues in town.
-This five-star addition to Budapest’s luxury hotel collection is housed within a revived Art Nouveau shopping arcade, providing easy access to the nearby upmarket Astoria neighbourhood and the Elizabeth Bridge.
-Within walking distance of all the main tourist sites, this sophisticated jewel also provides guests with a fitness centre, spa and dining at the Párisi Passage Café and Brasserie.
+Opened in 2019, Párisi Udvar Hotel is undoubtedly one of the hottest venues in town.
+This five-star addition to Budapest’s luxury hotel collection is housed within a revived art nouveau shopping arcade, providing easy access to the nearby upmarket Astoria neighbourhood and the Elisabeth Bridge.
+Within walking distance of all the main tourist sites, this sophisticated jewel also has a fitness centre, spa and dining at the Párisi Passage Cafe and Brasserie.

 The Ritz-Carlton is set within a protected building dating from 1914, when it was constructed to house an Italian insurance company.
-Since 2016, the building’s modern interior has been characterised by the grandness and sophistication associated with the Ritz-Carlton brand.
-The hotel’s spacious rooms, painted in calming greys, creams and blues, are equipped with pristine marble bathrooms and Nespresso machines.
-For some extra indulgence, guests can enjoy dedicated concierge service at the Club Lounge, treatments at the in-house spa or cocktails at the Kupola Bar.
-The bustling Deák Ferenc and Erzsébet squares are directly opposite the hotel, hosting an array of bars, food stalls and the Budapest Eye Ferris wheel.
-The Jewish Quarter is within walking distance, with the city’s popular ruin bars just a short amble away.
+Since 2016, the building’s modern interior has been characterised by all the grandness and sophistication associated with the Ritz-Carlton brand.
+The spacious rooms, painted in calming greys, creams and blues, come with pristine marble bathrooms and Nespresso machines.
+For extra indulgence you can enjoy dedicated concierge service at the Club Lounge, treatments at the in-house spa or cocktails at the Kupola Bar.
+The bustling Deák Ferenc and Erzsébet squares are directly opposite the hotel, with bars, food stalls and the Budapest Eye Ferris wheel.
+The Jewish Quarter is within walking distance, and the city’s popular ruin bars just a short amble away.

-Sitting on the banks of the Danube, the Marriott Hotel cuts an imposing figure with its 1960s Communist architecture.
-Despite the period exterior, its 362 rooms and commons spaces offer modern luxury.
-What’s more, much of the hotel enjoys impressive views: wake up to Buda Castle, or take in the sights of the Liberty Statue and nearby hills while working out on the treadmill.
-The hotel’s rooftop terrace provides the ideal location to sip a few glasses of Hungarian wine, while the in-house spa invites guests to enjoy a range of indulgent treatments.
+Sitting on the banks of the Danube, the Marriott cuts an imposing figure with its 1960s communist architecture.
+Despite the period exterior, the 362 rooms and commons spaces offer modern luxury.
+What’s more, much of the hotel enjoys impressive views: wake up to the sight of Buda Castle, or take in the Liberty Statue and nearby hills while working out on the treadmill.
+The rooftop terrace provides the ideal location to sip a few glasses of Hungarian wine, while the in-house spa invites you to enjoy a range of indulgent treatments.

 Positioned between Budapest’s sixth and seventh districts, the Corinthia Hotel is ideally located roughly equidistant between the Danube and the expansive Budapest Park – home to the city’s zoo, the Széchenyi Thermal Baths and the Museum of Fine Arts.
-With its stately rooms and suites, Neoclassical facade and varied dining options – including Hungarian-inspired tapas at Bock Bistro and pan-Asian cuisine at Rickshaw Restaurant – the Corinthia is one of Budapest’s most prestigious hotels.
-The five-star establishment also has an elegant subterranean spa, which features Finnish saunas, a steam room, a pool and massage treatments.
+With stately rooms and suites, a neoclassical facade and varied dining options – including Hungarian-inspired tapas at Bock Bistro and pan-Asian cuisine at the Rickshaw Restaurant – the Corinthia is one of the most prestigious hotels in Budapest.
+The five-star establishment also has an elegant subterranean spa, with Finnish saunas, a steam room, a pool and massage treatments.

-The New York Palace is renowned for its elegant 19th-century building, comprising elements of Art Nouveau, Renaissance and Baroque architecture.
-With 185 stylish rooms and suites, the hotel is also home to the New York Café , one of the most beautiful cafés in the world.
-Guests can relax after a day of sightseeing with a hot-stone massage or swim at the spa, or perhaps enjoy a cocktail at the refined Nyugat Bar.
+The New York Palace is renowned for its elegant 19th-century building, comprising elements of art nouveau, renaissance and baroque architecture.
+With 185 stylish rooms and suites, the hotel is also home to the New York Cafe, where you can dine on Hungarian and international cuisine under a golden ceiling.
+You can also relax after a day of sightseeing with a hot-stone massage or a swim at the spa, or perhaps enjoy a cocktail at the refined Nyugat Bar.

-The Kempinski Hotel takes pride of place in the heart of the fifth district, running parallel to the city’s Fashion Street, flush with high-end brands and labels.
-The modern C-shaped building was designed by Hungarian architect József Finta in 1992 and houses over 360 rooms and 35 suites, all decked out with smart TVs and marble bathrooms.
-Downstairs, guests can find Blue Fox The Bar, which offers an array of bespoke cocktails, before enjoying Japanese fusion at Nobu or informal dining at ÉS Bisztró.
+The Kempinski Hotel takes pride of place in the heart of the fifth district, running parallel to Fashion Street, flush with high-end brands and labels.
+The modern C-shaped building was designed by Hungarian architect József Finta in 1992 and houses more than 360 rooms and 35 suites, all decked out with smart TVs and marble bathrooms.
+Downstairs, you can seek out Blue Fox the Bar, which offers an array of bespoke cocktails, or enjoy Japanese fusion at Nobu or informal dining at ÉS Bisztró.
 The lavish in-house spa has a pool, a tepidarium and numerous saunas.